frfn/react-hooks/React-Hooks.md

         -   all state updates from one and same synchronous event handler are batched together!

             -   `const clearError = () => { setError(null); setIsLoading(false); };`
-                we see that there are two setState's in this one function, React hooks will batch these two setState's and render once!
+                we see that there are two setState's in this one function, React hooks will batch these two setState's and render _only_ once!
-            -   the setError and setIsLoading is synchronously executed, then batched, then rendered as one setState update
+            -   the setError and setIsLoading is synchronously executed, then batched, then rendered as _one_ setState update

         -   Consider this code: